dalesgit/obsidian/pages/2nd-lent-draft-3.md

 ## Sacred time is circular

 I have shared with some of you how I can tell whether we've had a good liturgy.
 I ask myself whether I'm glad I came.
 I might tell Fr.
 Peter after a service.
-If I can truthfully say, "I'm glad I came", then it's been time well-spent.
-That's time measured 5 minutes at a time, an hour at a time.
+If I can truthfully say, "I'm glad I came", then it's been time well-spent. ~~That's time measured 5 minutes at a time, an hour at a time.
 Clock-wise time.

 Now time is an interesting concept, one that serious thinkers have thought about for thousands of years and still do to this day.
-Some ways of experiencing time can be described as "sacred" time.
+One of the ways of experiencing time can be described as "sacred" time.
 In contrast to linear time – like the time on a time card – sacred time is generally circular.
 It doesn't generally function with a beginning and an ending.

 > What we call the beginning is often the end\
 > And to make an end is to make a beginning.[^2]